Note to Members

 Q. What are "Section 179" deductions?

 A. Section 179 is an Internal Revenue Code provision that allows for an election to deduct or expense the cost of an aircraft.
-Under current law, if you purchase a new or used aircraft that is used in the active conduct of a trade of business, a special election may be made to take an immediate deduction of up to 100% of the first $500,000 of aircraft price for 2012 (and extended into 2013).
-This election is subject to a number of limitations, including a dollar-for-dollar reduction for an aircraft placed in service which costs in excess of $2,000,000 for 2012 (which means the maximum investment in a new or used aircraft would need to be less than $2,500,000 to be eligible for a Section 179 deduction).
+Under current law, if you purchase a new or used aircraft that is used in the active conduct of a trade of business, a special election may be made to take an immediate deduction of up to 100% of the first $500,000 of aircraft price for 2014.
+This election is subject to a number of limitations, including a dollar-for-dollar reduction for an aircraft placed in service which costs in excess of $2,000,000 for 2014 (which means the maximum investment in a new or used aircraft would need to be less than $2,500,000 to be eligible for a Section 179 deduction).
 Importantly, the amount of any Section 179 deduction is further limited by the amount of taxable income from your aviation-related activity.
+Unlike bonus depreciation, a Section 179 deduction can be used when you purchase a used aircraft.

 Q. How does depreciation affect my taxable income when I sell my airplane?